Feedback

 This site, 13.6 km WNW of Macroom, beside a by-road leading S from the N 22 road between Ballyvourney and Ballymakeery, may be of extreme antiquity.
 'St Gobnait's House' or 'St Gobnait's Kitchen' is a circular hut (partly restored) with an internal diameter of 6 metres.
 It was occupied in the Early Christian period by workers in bronze and iron-smelters.
 In the graveyard across the road is "St Gobnait's Grave": a small mound with 3 bullaun stones and the abandoned crutches and offerings of hopeful pilgrims.
 Ballyvourney is the scene of a 'pattern' still performed, and St Gobnait, a virgin whose emblem is the fertility symbol of the bee, is credited with the cure of the sick.
 (A legend connected with St Gobnait has given the name to the townland of Lackavihoonig: the flagstone of the thief.
 The saint fastened the thief and the cow and calf he stole on to the flagstone on which they were standing at the fateful meeting.
 The stone has the imprints of feet and hooves upon it.)

 The 'stations' of the pattern are marked by crosses incised by supplicants on stones, boulders, and gate-posts.
-The mediæval church incorporates a mutilated sheela-na-gig above the 15th century S window (regarded as an image of the Saint and touched during the performance of the 'pattern') - and a human-mask voussoir, known as 'The Black Thief', from a Romanesque arch, now on the W side of the chancel arch.
+The mediæval church incorporates a mutilated sheela-na-gig above the 15th century S window (regarded as an image of the Saint and touched during the performance of the 'pattern') - and a human-mask voussoir, known as 'The Black Thief', from a Romanesque arch, now situated on the W side of the chancel arch.

 ~ About 1.2 km ESE in a glade in Shanagloon townland are "St Abbán's Grave" (a small cairn), a bullaun stone, and three Ogam stones.
 A fourth has been removed.
 The others have been deliberately chipped.